Veszprém: Politics

+Neighborhoods

+Historical background

+Until the end of the Middle Ages, Veszprém was essentially a group of settlements — known as “szegek” — located around the castle hill.
+The “szegek”, which had previously been independent settlements, were completely destroyed during the Ottoman period; thus, there is no continuity between the medieval and early modern city districts and their names.
+During the dynamic phases of urban development in the 19th and 20th centuries, the earlier settlement merged.
+The administrative and service needs (e.g., schools, stores, etc.) of the urban area, which had expanded and become more densely populated in this way, necessitated the establishment of a so-called urban structural system, for which proposals were made in the continuously updated urban development plans (1960, 1970, 1982).
+Due to the slowing of urban growth in the 21st century, a system based on tradition has become more practical than these plans.

+Veszprém's official neighborhoods

+In Municipal Decree No. 33/1997, the Municipality of Veszprém, a City with County Rights, distinguished 14 city neighborhoods and 11 territorial units that are not classified as city neighborhoods.
+The latter are partly separated as subdivisions of certain city districts and partly appear outside of them, functioning similarly to city neighborhoods.

 Public transport

 The city's public transportation consists exclusively of buses, which are run by the city-funded company V-Busz.
 30 bus lines run throughout the city, including lines 44 and 45 which are night buses.
 All buses are easily recognizable even from a distance due to their purple livery.
 Tickets can be purchased on the buses, from ticket machines across the city and at bus stations from the ticket desks.
 V-Busz took over the city's public transportation in 2018 from the regional, state-funded bus company (ÉNYKK) due to a lack of funding and an old rolling stock of buses, some of which were from the mid 80s.